 From the advertisements that will try and convince you to purchase anything and everything with the word “bride” or “groom” embroidered across it (what happens to those engraved champagne flutes when you’re no longer a bride or groom anyway?), to the immense amount of single-use items produced for each individual wedding event, weddings don’t always rise to the sustainability occasion.
-With what can seem like a never-ending trail of waste, the question begs to be asked: what can we do to make our wedding celebrations more environmentally conscious and sustainable?
+With what can seem like a never-ending trail of waste, the question begs to be asked: how do you have a sustainable wedding celebration?

 First though, I’d like to acknowledge that you’re already trying to do your bit and that failing to be absolutely perfect in this area can feel especially stress-inducing (I personally scrutinize myself for every single square of paper towel I use).
 You don’t need to force your guests to eat from banana leaves or use a hand-churned composting outhouse in an effort to have a 100% carbon-neutral wedding.
 It is, however, worth considering the environmental impact of your wedding as you work your way through the wedding planning process and consider ways you can minimise the impact of your event.